syncfusion-content/ej2-react-docs/ej2-react/grid/scrolling.md

 ---
 layout: post
 title: Scrolling in React Grid Component | Syncfusion
-description: Learn here all about Scrolling in Syncfusion Essential React Grid component, its elements and more.
+description: Learn here all about scrolling in Syncfusion Essential React Grid component, its elements and more.
 control: Scrolling
 platform: ej2-react
 documentation: ug